guadalazzo/electrical-assignment-fa/README.md

   * Readability and comprehensibility of the code (Clean code)
   * Testing your solution (e.g Unit testing)
   * Conscious design/technical decisions
-* Big plusses are:
+* Big plus:
   * Using Next.js
   * Using Tailwind

 ## Leaderboard service
 Your application can interact with the leaderboard service.
-This service is available in the repository and can be started with Docker.
+This service is available in the [repository](./leaderboard) and can be started with Docker.
 The service provides 3 URLs:

 `GET: /leaderboard` Returns the top 5 players with their names and time